Hackman9912/04-Logic-Pseudocode_IDEs/01_pseudocode/01_Overview_MC.md

 the microprocessor

-6. This is a volatile type of memory that is used only for temporary storage while a program is running.
+6.This is a volatile type of memory that is used only for temporary storage while a program is running.

 <b>*RAM*</b>